poplatek/payment-methods-book/dankort/dankortmobil/README.md

 What we can see from the video, for what it's worth, is that the use case seemed to proceed in the following manner:

-Clerk:
+1. The Clerk inputs a sales price into the Yomani terminal in standalone mode or via some kind of POS device to initiate the purchase
-- input a sales price into the Yomani terminal in standalone mode or via a some kind of POS device to initiante the purchase
+2. The payment terminal should display some kind of screen here perhaps w/the purchase amount and a suggestion to tap the phone to the payment terminal, but doesn't
-- The customer turns on the display on the mobile phone
+3. The Customer turns on the display on the mobile phone
-- The customer presents/taps the mobile phone to the terminal
+4. The Customer presents/taps the mobile phone to the terminal
-- The mobile phone presents the purchase price as a notification on the locked mobile phone screen
+5. The mobile phone presents the purchase price as a notification on the locked mobile phone screen
-- The customer clicks the notification on the mobile phone screen
+6. The Customer clicks the notification on the mobile phone screen
-- The mobile phone presents a menu for accepting the payment on the mobile phone screen
+7. The mobile phone presents a menu for accepting the payment on the mobile phone screen
-- The customer accepts the payment w/a click of a menu item (Godkand)
+8. The Customer accepts the payment via a click of a menu item (Godkand)
-- The mobile phone displays the payment progress screen
+9. The mobile phone displays the payment progress screen
-- the mobile phone displays the purchase success screen
+10. The mobile phone displays the purchase success screen

-It could be that the prototype has been made so that it uses some kind of API for integrated solutions in the app.
+It could be that the prototype has been made so that it uses some kind of an API for integrated solutions in the app.
 It could even be a third programme that is used in addition to the regular mobile payment app and the Yomani terminal software.
 Or the solution could be integrated into the mobile payment application.
 The video is less than informative on quite a few matters.

 There is, indeed, no sure way to even be sure that this is a Dankort mobile solution, but so it is claimed.
+Take it w/a pinch of salt.

 ## Use case: Brick & Mortar #2: SA/Mobile/NFC